johanhaleby/javalin.github.io/pages/docs/docs.md

 ## MongoDB

 Uses MongoDB, version 4.2 or above, as  the underlying datastore for the CloudEvents.
-All implementations use transactions to guarantee consistent writes (see WriteCondition).
+All implementations use transactions to guarantee consistent writes (see [WriteCondition](#write-condition)).
-Each EventStore will automatically create a few indexes (TODO describe these) on startup to allow for fast consistent writes, optimistic concurrency and to avoid duplicated events.
+Each EventStore will automatically create a few indexes (TODO describe these) on startup to allow for fast consistent writes, optimistic concurrency control and to avoid duplicated events.
-These indexes can also be used in queries against the EventStore (see EventStoreQueries).
+These indexes can also be used in queries against the EventStore (see [EventStoreQueries](#eventstore-queries))).
 (TODO Also suggest wildcard indexes if `EventStoreQueries` is used)

 There are three different MongoDB EventStore implementations to choose from:
 * [Native Driver](#eventstore-with-mongodb-native-driver)